PakitoSec/cyvest/docs/getting-started/concepts.md

 | >= 5.0 | MALICIOUS |

 Special cases:
-- **SAFE**: Explicitly set for whitelisted items
+- **SAFE**: Explicitly set for whitelisted/trusted items with downgrade protection
 - **NONE**: Default for new checks (no classification)

-### Explicit vs. Calculated
+### Explicit vs. Calculated Levels

-You can set levels explicitly or let them be calculated:
+You can set levels explicitly or let them be calculated from scores:

 ```python
 # Calculated from score